 “I want to make sure I give you the correct information.
 Would it be okay for me to get back to you on this?”

-We are all customers and many of us have likely had frustrating customer service experiences before.
-So when speaking with your own clients, show empathy and compassion.
-It’s only reasonable to expect your products and services to work as advertised, and to express dissatisfaction when they don’t.
-This phrase conveys authenticity and shows clients that the agent they’re speaking with really cares about and understands them.
+We are all customers and many of us have likely felt frustrated by customer service.
+So when speaking with your clients, show empathy and compassion.
+It’s only reasonable to expect your products and services work as advertised and to express dissatisfaction when they don’t.
+This phrase conveys authenticity and shows clients that the agent really cares about and understands them.

 Similar phrases you can use to show empathy are: